I'm giving away a limited number of mentoring sessions for social entrepreneurs.

 Every social entrepreneur needs mentoring from time to time, right?
-Yes, I mentor social entrepreneurs, but I also seek out mentors for my personal, business and leadership growth.
-That’s why I’m giving away a limited number of one-one-one mentoring sessions throughout 2020.
+Yes, I mentor social entrepreneurs, but I also seek out mentors for my personal, business, and leadership growth.
+That’s why I’m giving away a limited number of one-on-one mentoring sessions throughout 2021.
 Click here if you want to register.

 Mentoring is one of the fastest ways I know to get results.
 It accelerates your personal and business growth so that you can get results faster.
 Mentoring synthesizes the lessons learned by others, condensing knowledge into useful insights.
 When done right, mentoring provides a structure that you can follow.
 And, mentoring gives you a systematic process that you can use now and over time for consistent results.

 For social entrepreneurs, it can be particularly tricky to pick the right mentor, one that understands your unique needs.
-Mentoring social entrepreneurs can focus in four areas: Personal Growth, Social Impact, Business Growth and Leadership.
+Mentoring social entrepreneurs can focus on four areas: Personal Growth, Social Impact, Business Growth, and Leadership.
 It takes all four elements to succeed as a social entrepreneur.

 In my one-on-one mentoring calls, I let you pick your area of focus.
 Not everyone needs support in every area.
 So, we’ll focus on the areas that will make the biggest impact.

 Mentoring Social Entrepreneurs for Personal Growth

-Social entrepreneurship starts with the social entrepreneur.
+Social entrepreneurship starts with a social entrepreneur.
 The best leaders know themselves the best.
 And personal growth starts with self-awareness.
 I have several tools to help you to become more self-aware.
 True confession, I have struggled with this one myself, so I have a lot of practice at getting better at this.
-Personal growth might also include self management, our ability to manage our emotions and behaviors; social awareness, our impact on others; and relationship management, the foundation of success in any initiative.
+Personal growth might also include self-management, our ability to manage our emotions and behaviors; social awareness, our impact on others; and relationship management, the foundation of success in any initiative.
 Personal growth might also include learning new skills or gaining new confidence.